-- When considering the reduction of insulation because of exhaust fans, flues or recessed downlights, 0.5% of the ceiling area for a 200 m2 house would permit 2 bathroom heater-light assemblies, a laundry exhaust fan, a kitchen exhaust fan and either approximately 20 recessed down-lights with 50 mm clearance to insulation, 10 recessed downlights with 100 mm clearance to insulation or only 3 recessed downlights with 200 mm clearance to insulation. - 2.
+- When considering the reduction of insulation because of exhaust fans, flues or recessed 1. downlights, 0.5% of the ceiling area for a 200 m house would permit 2 bathroom heater-light assemblies, a laundry exhaust fan, a kitchen exhaust fan and either recessed down-lights with 50 mm clearance to insulation, approximately 20 10 recessed downlights with 100 mm clearance to insulation or only 3 recessed downlights with 200 mm clearance to insulation. - 2.
 Note that Table 3.12.1.1a refers to the R-Value of the insulation located on the ceiling and is not the Total R-Value required of the roof.
-The roof has an inherent R-Value and there may also be insulation at the roof line.
+The roof has an inherent R-Value and there may also be insulation at the roof line. - 3.
+Note that 3.12.1.2(e) does not require an increase in ceiling insulation for roof lights. - 4.
+Placing some of the required insulation at the roof level may result in a more practical outcome.
+Insulation at the roof level is effective in warm climates and significantly moderates the roof space extremes and condensation risk in cold climates.